coreinfrastructure/best-practices-badge/doc/other.md

     which is why it proposed as a SHOULD.

 *   general criteria:
-    -   roadmap exists.  there should be some information on where the project is or isn't going.
     -   posted list of small project tasks for new users. these new tasks need not be adding functionality;
         they can be improving documentation, adding test cases,